 This grant is intended to cover expenses that have not been covered by other federal funding.
 The second round of applications will open on November 5 with updated eligibility requirements.
 We will be hosting 3 webinars to answer questions in English and Spanish.

-CLIMBER Loan Fund Applications are open.
+CLIMBER Loan Fund

-Colorado Loans for Increasing Mainstreet Business and Economic Recovery (CLIMBER) fund provides $250 million to small businesses with working capital loans between $30,000 and $500,000.
+The Colorado Loans for Increasing Mainstreet Business and Economic Recovery (CLIMBER) fund provides $250 million to small businesses with working capital loans between $30,000 and $500,000.
 Below-market interest rates and a 1-year deferred payment option make the program a secure recovery option for small businesses.

-Colorado Revolving Loan Fund Applications are open.
+Colorado Revolving Loan Fund

 This fund provides loans that help small to medium-sized Colorado businesses negatively impacted by the COVID-19 pandemic.
 These loans range from $5,000 to $750,000.
 The loans are intended to provide startup and working capital that will help create and retain jobs across Colorado.

-Meeting and Events Incentive Applications are open.
+Meeting and Events Incentive

 This program provides $10 million for a 10% cash rebate against eligible hard costs for hosting meetings and events in Colorado that take place on or after July 1, 2021 and on or before December 31, 2022.